lupyuen/lupyuen.github.io/src/privilege.md

 // to init System Registers
 void qemu_rv_start(int mhartid) {

-  // For the First CPU...
+  // For the First CPU Core...
   if (0 == mhartid) {

     // Clear the BSS